Skip to content

 back to home

-Sweet Itch
+Sweet itch

-Sweet itch, also known as Equine Insect Bite Hypersensitivity or Summer Seasonal Recurrent Dermatitis, is the most common allergic skin reaction in horses
+Sweet itch, also known as Equine Insect Bite Hypersensitivity or Summer Seasonal Recurrent Dermatitis, is the most common allergic skin reaction in horses.

-• Last reviewed: 16th September 2024
+• Last reviewed: 22nd November 2024

 Two Grazing Horses Two Grazing Horses